 It is a relay race where participants run down a street pan in hand flipping pancakes.
 It is a Shrove Tuesday tradition in England; although it takes place in almost all English towns and cities, historians place its origin in Olney, Buckinghamshire.
 If you want to join this peculiar celebration here are some ideas:

-- Great Spitalfields Pancake Race takes place in Old Truman Brewery, Brick Lane from 12:30 pm.
+- Great Spitalfields Pancake Race takes place at Old Truman Brewery, Brick Lane starting at 12:30 pm.

-- Parliamentary Pancake Race raises funds for the charity Rehab, takes place outside Houses of Parliament starting at 10:15 am.
+- Parliamentary Pancake Race raises funds for the charity Rehab, held outside Houses of Parliament from 10:15 am.

-- Lendenhall Market Pancake Race is held in the heart of downtown LendenhallMarket and they give free pancakes to the first 100 spectators.
+- Lendenhall Market Pancake Race is held in the heart of downtown LendenhallMarket and free pancakes are awarded to the first 100 spectators.

 Why do they celebrate pancake day?

-The tradition behind this celebration involved the creative use of certain foods that would be voluntarily renounced during Lent due to fasting, these foods are: butter, eggs and milk.
+The tradition behind this celebration involved the creative use of certain foods that would be voluntarily renounced during Lent for fasting reasons, these foods are: butter, eggs and milk.